ElijahElliotP/CLHR/README.md

 New in this release is the switch away from `GRASS` (Geographic Resources Analysis Support System) to [`mmand`][mmand] (Mathematical Morphology in Any Number of Dimensions) by Jon Clayden, to perform the required skeletonisation.

 ### Basic Operation
-The basic operation is as follows: set-up your files (see [Input Specifications](#input-specifications)), configure your preferences text (an example is included in the text itself), and then run (source) the `CLHR-Rscript.R` script.
+The basic operation is as follows: download this repository to your workspace, set-up your files (see [Input Specifications](#input-specifications)), configure your preferences text (an example is included in the text itself), and then run (source) the `CLHR-Rscript.R` script.

 ## Contents
 - [Example Data](#example-Data)